awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lambda-layerversion-content.md

 # AWS::Lambda::LayerVersion Content<a name="aws-properties-lambda-layerversion-content"></a>

-A ZIP archive that contains the contents of an [AWS Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html)\.
+A ZIP archive that contains the contents of an [Lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html)\.

 ## Syntax<a name="aws-properties-lambda-layerversion-content-syntax"></a>